pmunts/muntsos/README.md

     Some platform modules and test programs have been moved from **libsimpleio** to **`muntsos/examples/modula2/`.**

+  - 13 January 2024 -- Upgraded libcurl to 8.5.0.
+Upgraded libnl to
+    3.9.0.
+Took advantage of the opportunity to fix the cross-tool package dependency chains.
+Now if you remove the gcc package, all the corresponding free pascal compiler and library packages will be removed as well.

 ## Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development